dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.26/_index.md

 ### CACTWO-5247 (Important)

-**Long error occurring when cancelling out of an account**
+**Long error occurring when canceling out of an account**

-In certain incidents, if a timeout occurred and the user cancelled out of an account before the timeout brought up the log in screen, a long red error was seen.
+In certain incidents, if a timeout occurred and the user canceled out of an account before the timeout brought up the log in screen, a long red error was seen.
 This has been corrected so that if the user clicks cancel just as the timeout occurs, they will receive a much shorter time out message.